SimpleXBelief56/SimpleXFortAPI/README.md

   -> Download as Zip / Git Clone to Directory
   -> Open Terminal inside of SimpleXFortnite Folder
   -> run "python install.py"
   -> once installation is done, the API will be runned

+# Requirements

+  - Python 2.7 installed
+  - Windows (Environment Variable should be set!)
+  - Linux (Ubuntu -> apt-install python2.7 python-pip)

+  (Note) -> Modules will be installed for you

 # Process
   1. Make sure the correct modules are installed